-Limiting expenditure on social services or social security; otherwise as 504, but negative.
+Limiting expenditure on social services or social security; favourable mentions of the social subsidiary principle; otherwise as 504, but negative.

 506 Education Expansion

 Need to expand and/or improve educational provision at all levels.
 This excludes technical training which is coded under 411.